dustykat/engr-1330-webbook/ctds-psuedocourse/docs/1-Lessons/Lesson00/lesson0.md

 For actual computational methods the protocol becomes:

 1. Explicitly state the problem
-2. State:
-  - Input information
-  - Governing equations or principles, and
-  - The required output information.
+2. Gather and state Input information, Governing equations or principles, and the required output information.
 3. Work a sample problem by-hand for testing the general solution.
 4. Develop a general solution method (coding).
-5. Test the general solution against the by-hand example, then apply to the real problem.
+5. Test the general solution against the by-hand example(s), then apply to the real problem.

 Oddly enough the first step is the most important and sometimes the most difficult.
 In a practical problem, step 2 is sometimes difficult because a skilled programmer is needed to translate the governing principles into an algorithm for the general solution (step 4).